tszyulau/tszyulau.github.io/README.md

 ## Machine Learning Models to Analyze the Impact of Traffic Emissions on PM2.5 Levels in New York City
-To predict PM2.5 levels in urban environments, an ensemble machine learning approach is applied using linear regression, ridge regression, random forest, and gradient boosting decision trees.
+To predict PM2.5 levels in urban environments, an ensemble machine learning approach is applied using gradient boosting decision trees.